-You will be billed at the rate of $190 for a 60 minute therapy session whether it is for an individual, family or couple.
-This rate is suggested by the Psychologists’ Association of Alberta.
+You will be billed at the rate of $200 for a 60 minute therapy session whether it is for an individual, family or couple.
+This rate is suggested by the Psychologist Association of Alberta January 1, 2018.

 Session fees may be reimbursable in whole or in part by Extended Health Care Plans, such as Blue Cross, that offer coverage for “psychology”, “psychotherapy” or “counselling.”
-Many companies and organizations have employee assistance programs or health spending accounts which also provide coverage.
+Many companies and organizations have health spending accounts which also provide coverage.
 I will provide a receipt for this purpose.
 Contact your insurance company to enquire about the terms of your policy.

 Additionally, Psychological services may be used as a Tax Deductible Medical Expense.

 If you are interested in working with me, please contact me by phone or email to arrange for a short intake phone interview.
 This phone interview is an opportunity for me to assess whether I can be of help to you, and for you to ask questions and get a sense of who I am.
 Assuming we both feel that we can work together, we will then book our first in-person therapy session.

 Payment is made at the end of each session by cash, cheque, electronic funds transfer or credit card.